 - Heat a small frying pan with 1 tablespoon butter.
 Melt, and add in the remaining apples.
 Cook on medium-high heat, stirring often until golden in color and soft.

 - Heat a lightly oiled griddle or frying pan over medium heat.

 - Pour the batter onto the griddle, using about ¼ cup for each pancake (or less if you want silver dollar pancakes).

 - Brown on both sides.
 Remove from griddle and repeat until all the batter is used.
-Top pancakes with warm fried apples, top with Torani Caramel Sauce and whipped cream.
+Top pancakes with warm fried apples, whipped cream, and top with caramel sauce.